section-engineering-education/engineering-education/content/articles/build-react-calendar-library/index.md

 In the code above, we used `useState` to store a date and we set the present date as its initial value using `Javascript Date object`.
 We then pass the date as a value to our Calendar component.

-When a user selects a date the value of date will be set to the user's selected date.
+When a user selects a date, the value of date will be set to the user's selected date.
 The selected date is then printed below your calendar.

 Your application should look like the one below.